Introducing Corrections to the Reflectance of Graphene by Light Emission: Applications of model

+Calculated contrasts are shown in Fig.~\ref{fig:cn} as red solid curves, which include coherent corrections only (i.e., ${\cal B}_{inc}=0$).
+Green dashed curves represent the primary model of Eq.~(\ref{eq:RN}), which does not include any corrections due to light emission.
+All calculations were performed with ${\cal B}_{coh}=0.0007$, where this value was chosen so that we could obtain good agreement between the calculations and observations for all layers.
+Note that this value is consistent with zero reflection being observed for $N\sim 15$.

-From the good agreement between the calculated and measured contrasts shown in Fig.~\ref{fig:cn}, we can draw two main conclusions.
-First, the $\pi$-phase ($\theta=\pi$) of the coherent corrections is very essential.
-If we adopt 0-phase ($\theta=0$), serious discrepancy arises, which can be readily imagined from the relative location of the red curves with respect to the green ones.
-Strictly speaking, we can notice a slight deviation of the red curves from the black curves for 26 and 319 layers.
-In the case of 26-layer, a difference between the two curves appears mainly for $\lambda > 560$ nm.
-In the case of 319-layer, a noticeable disagreement is seen only for $\lambda < 540$ nm.
-A self-consistent calculation of $E_j^N$ (and $A_j^N$), which causes a slight shift of $\theta_j$, might improve the fitting.
-Second, the incoherent corrections are basically small.
-In fact, for most layers examined (not shown in Fig.~\ref{fig:cn}), the incoherent corrections are unfavorable for improving the fitting.
-Our estimation of the reasonable range of ${\cal B}_{inc}$ is less than 0.01.
-However, there are exceptions: for only 1, 4, and 24 layers (listed in the upper panels of Fig.~\ref{fig:incoh}), inclusion of incoherent corrections with ${\cal B}_{inc}=0.1$ improve the fitting as shown in the lower panels of Fig.~\ref{fig:incoh}, where the orange dashed curves include only incoherent corrections.
+From the consistency between the calculated and measured contrasts shown in Fig.~\ref{fig:cn} (except $C_1$ and $C_3$), we can draw two main conclusions.
+First, the $\pi$ phase ($\theta=\pi$) of the coherent corrections is essential.
+If we adopt 0 phase ($\theta=0$), a serious discrepancy arises, as can be readily imagined from the relative location of the red solid curves with respect to the green dashed ones.
+Second, the incoherent corrections are rather small.
+In fact, for most of the layers examined (not shown in Fig.~\ref{fig:cn}), the incoherent corrections did not improve the fitting.
+Our estimated reasonable range of ${\cal B}_{inc}$ is less than 0.01.